x-govuk/govuk-prototype-components/docs/secondary-navigation.md

 More research is needed on:

 - how best to display the items on narrow mobile screens
-- making the component as accessibile as possible
+- making the component as accessible as possible